Magellan researchers win major international award

 Following publication of the results of the Phase I/II trials, the Australian Government announced a $7 million grant through the Medical Research Future Fund for the upcoming Phase III trial.

-Magellan are pleased to announce the results of our Phase 1/2 allogenic trial.
-The research findings are published in Osteoarthritis and Cartilage Open the open-access journal of Osteoarthritis Research Society International (OARSI), which publishes the evidence-based, international consensus guidelines on osteoarthritis management.
+Magellan is pleased to announce the results of our Phase 1/2 allogeneic (donor) stem cell trial.
+The findings are published in Osteoarthritis and Cartilage Open the open-access journal of Osteoarthritis Research Society International (OARSI)

-Australian Health Minister announced a $7 million grant to Magellan Stem Cells – read more here
+Australia’s Federal Health Minister announces $7 million grant to Magellan Stem Cells

 Investment Enquiry